Cherryberry112/AttendX/README.md

 # Project Overview

-AttendX is a modern web-based automated attendance system that utilizes real-time face recognition technology to simplify classroom attendance.
-Instead of manually recording attendance, the system automatically detects, identifies, and marks students through a classroom webcam.
+AttendX is a modern web-based automated attendance system that utilizes real time face recognition technology to simplify classroom attendance.
+Instead of manually recording attendance, the system automatically detects, identifies and marks students through a classroom webcam.

-The system is designed to reduce classroom time, eliminate proxy attendance, automate attendance calculations, and provide secure role-based access for administrators, teachers, and students.
+The system is designed to reduce classroom time, eliminate proxy attendance, automate attendance calculations and provide secure role based access for administrators, teachers and students.

 ---

 # Project Vision

-Traditional attendance systems consume valuable class time, are prone to proxy attendance, and require manual calculation of attendance records.

-AttendX addresses these challenges by providing an automated, secure, and efficient attendance management solution using facial recognition technology.
+Traditional attendance systems consume valuable class time, are prone to proxy attendance and require manual calculation of attendance records.
+AttendX addresses these challenges by providing an automated, secure and efficient attendance management solution using facial recognition technology.

 ---